sixteenmillimeter/mcopy/Readme.md

 The mcopy project is comprised of software and hardware for optical printers, built with repurposed broken projectors.

+#### Components

+* Sequencer desktop app
+* Scripting language, called mscript, for complex sequences
+* Arduino firmware for projectors, cameras, lights and existing printers
+* 3D models of parts

 ## Software <a name="software"></a>

+The mcopy desktop app is an Electron-based project which can be built for any platform.

 ## Hardware <a name="hardware"></a>

 ## Why? <a name="why"></a>